 5. Say No To Luxuries

-As a new cattle business farmer, you must stop spending on unnecessary luxuries.
+Being new to cattle farming, you must stop spending on unnecessary luxuries.
 Give up luxuries like expensive hobbies, new cars and trucks, and costly equipment.
 Remember, you might have an eye on a new truck, but it’s best not to invest in it.
 This will help you to not overburden yourself under debt and liabilities.

 6. Maintain Friendly Relationships